Tracking Affiliate Conversions in Google Ads

 5. Connect our Google Ads Import Sheet

-For this approach no website is required to be in the process.
-You will simply make sure to place the GCLIDs within the SubID parameters of your affiliate URLs and we will create an Import Sheet file that automatically updates once a day, thus only containing conversion data of the previous day.
+For this approach, no website is required to be in the process.
+You will simply make sure to place the GCLIDs within the SubID parameters of your affiliate URLs.
+We will create an Import Sheet file that automatically updates once a day, thus only containing conversion data of the previous day.
 Google Ads will then access that sheet to import the offline conversions.

-Please note that this approach requires custom work on our end for which we have to charge extra.
-As an alternative you can also make use of our Direct Linking Campaign Tracking functionality.
+Please note that this approach requires custom work on our end, which we have to charge extra.
+As an alternative, you can also make use of our Direct Linking Campaign Tracking functionality.

 Increase ROAS

-With your sales data in Google Ads (conv. value column) you can easily improve the ROAS of your account.
-You are finally able to find campaigns that drain your budgets without returning any revenues.
-So after setting up your Google Ads Integration feature, wait for a few weeks and start to analyse your campaigns.
+With your sales data in Google Ads (conv. value column), you can easily improve your account’s ROAS.
+You can finally find campaigns that drain your budgets without returning any revenues.
+So, after setting up your Google Ads Integration feature, wait for a few weeks and start analysing your campaigns.

-By eliminating unprofitable campaigns, you can increase bids and budgets of profitable campaigns and thus not only reduce your ad spend but also increase your revenue which will improve your overall affiliate marketing performance.
+By eliminating unprofitable campaigns, you can increase the bids and budgets of profitable campaigns, reduce your ad spending and revenue, and improve your overall affiliate marketing performance.

-You can set up a custom ‘Profit & Loss’ column (conv. value – cost), this will give you a quick overview.
+You can set up a custom ‘Profit & Loss’ column (conv. value—cost), which will give you a quick overview.

-Running paid affiliate marketing campaigns without proper affiliate sales tracking is quite risky because you don’t know whether your traffic converts or not.
+Running paid affiliate marketing campaigns without proper affiliate sales tracking is risky because you don’t know whether your traffic converts.
 This means you might be buying a lot of irrelevant traffic.

-Once your affiliate sales data is integrated in your Google Ads accounts, you can easily find out which campaigns are not generating any sales.
-After a month of tracked data you should pause the campaigns that do not generate any sales or at least adjust their ads and keywords in order to improve the performance.
+Once your affiliate sales data is integrated into your Google Ads accounts, you can easily find out which campaigns are not generating sales.
+After a month of tracked data, you should pause the campaigns that do not generate sales or at least adjust their ads and keywords to improve their performance.

 Even when your paid affiliate marketing campaigns generate a lot of clicks on your website, it doesn’t mean they generate sales!
-So be strict and trust the data on this, then you will be able to decrease your unnecessary costs.
+So be strict and trust the data on this, then you can decrease your unnecessary costs.

-On Keyword Level you can easily sort out which keywords generate losses by again adding a Profit & Loss column and sorting the values ascending.
-This way you will have all your keywords that generate losses on top and you can easily pause them or adjust their bids.
+On the Keyword Level, you can easily sort out which keywords generate losses by again adding a Profit & Loss column and sorting the values ascending.
+This way, you will have all your keywords that generate losses on top, and you can easily pause them or adjust their bids.

 In order to set up converter audiences you need to link your Google Analytics and Google Ads accounts and then create the audience within your Google Analytics account under Admin – Audience Definition – Audiences.
 There you can filter out the traffic segment you would like to keep track of and after creation share it with your Google Ads accounts.